 Eating: Upscale eateries: Charleston Restaurant, Rec Pier Chop House at the Pendry, Ouzo Bay Greek Kouzina, Chingiale Restaurant and La Scala.
 Casual cuisine: Little Havana, Roy’s Hawaiian Fusion, Thames Street Oyster House and Ryleigh’s Oyster in Federal Hill.
 Grab a brew with the locals at Cat’s Eye Pub.

 Docking: Baltimore’s Inner Harbor is home to revamped Harbor East Marina with proximity to the city’s finest retailers.
 Yachts up to 200 feet can be accommodated.
-Baltimore Marine Centers at Inner Harbor offers fuel and dockage for vessels up to 350 feet.
-With floating docks and a health club, Baltimore Marine Centers at Lighthouse Point offers fuel and dockage for vessels up to 350 feet.
+Baltimore Inner Harbor Marina offers fuel and dockage for vessels up to 350 feet.
+With floating docks and a health club, Baltimore Lighthouse Point Marina offers fuel and dockage for vessels up to 350 feet.
 Tidewater Yacht Service, located in the growing Port Covington area of Baltimore, is a full service boat repair and service center with dockage for yachts up to 200 feet (18-foot dock depth).

 Annapolis is steeped in rich Colonial and maritime heritage that attracts hoards of history buffs who get to relish its graceful charm.
 A trail of unique boutiques and eateries lead from the governor’s mansion down the hill to the City Dock where boats of all shapes and sizes bob in the water.
 Across Spa Creek Bridge is Eastport, a charming seaside community that once prospered from the ship-building industry.
 Today its narrow streets are lined with vintage houses and local watering holes.